friends-of-presta/security-advisories/_posts/2023-05-22-scfixmyprestashop.md

 * **Published at**: 2023-
 * **Platform**: PrestaShop
 * **Product**: scfixmyprestashop
-* **Impacted release**: All versions
+* **Impacted release**: ALL VERSIONS **DANGER**
 * **Product author**: Store Commander
 * **Weakness**: [CWE-89](https://cwe.mitre.org/data/definitions/89.html)
 * **Severity**: critical (9.8)

 ## Description

-In scfixmyprestashop module for PrestaShop (all versions, must be deleted as soon as possible), a sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.
+In scfixmyprestashop module for PrestaShop (all versions, must be deleted as soon as possible), a sensitive SQL call can be executed with a trivial http call and exploited to forge a blind SQL injection.

 ## CVSS base metrics